Akhila499/tcs/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Swapi.dev

+This project is to learning making api calls and render the data appropriately adding some data manipulations.

-## Available Scripts
+## Technology Scripts

-In the project directory, you can run:

 ### `npm start`